 For academic staff, the module is called 'Staff Review & Development'.
-For Professional Services staff, the training forms part of the 'Line Managing @UoB' induction module which you should have completed in the early days of your line manager role.
+For Professional Services staff, the module is called 'Line Managing @UoB: Staff review & development conversations'.
 If not, please book onto the training ASAP.

 2. Attend the briefing given by your senior manager to hear about strategic or departmental objectives that should be cascaded, or any other updates relevant to the staff review process.

 3. Schedule review meetings with your team, preferably after you have had yours unless your departmental Head has proposed an alternative approach.
 You should ideally be conducting no more than 8 reviews.

 - Check that your staff member has completed the Essential Training in MyReview